ashitasai/portfolio/final_project_Ashita_pt2.md

 ### Storyboard

-My story starts off by grabbing the attention of the audience through a bright and alarming statistic showing the prevalence of cardiovascular disease.
-Then I take a step back to provide a little background as to what actually led us to the current state by looking into overall calorie consumption and breakdown by food group.
+1) My story starts off by grabbing the attention of the audience through a bright and alarming statistic showing the prevalence of cardiovascular disease.

+2) I take a step back to provide a little background as to what actually led us to the current state by looking into overall calorie consumption and breakdown by food group.
+I believe this gets the audience to start thinking about their own diets.

+3) I added some text to help recap the story so far and also use this as a transition to direct focus towards what we need to change to be more aligned with the recommended federal guidelines for a balanced diet.
+    - sample